 Atlanta Jazz Festival

 One of the major reasons the Atlanta Jazz Festival is such a big draw is the location.
 Piedmont Park is the city’s largest public park and is a gorgeous space for a concert series.
-The green trees and man-made lake create a beautiful backdrops for such a uniquely rich art form as jazz.
+The green trees and man-made lake create a beautiful backdrops for such a uniquely rich art form as jazz, and this year’s line-up is sure to bring thousands of newcomers into the flock.

 For those jazz enthusiasts who want to expose children to this unique cultural art form, there is a Kidzone which offers up activities and other interactive games that keep children entertained and introduce them to the powers of jazz music while attending the festival.